-After a few years in the U.S., John Wall Barger grew up in Nova Scotia, and then moved away to Vancouver, Ottawa, Rome, Prague, and Dublin.
+John Wall Barger was born in Staten Island, New York, and grew up in Nova Scotia.
+As an adult he lived in Vancouver, Ottawa, Rome, Prague, Dublin, Dharamsala (India), Hong Kong, and Philadelphia.
 He lived in the north end of Halifax for many years.
-Over the last ten years, he has taken part in many readings and workshops across Canada.
+Over the last ten years, he has taken part in many readings and workshops across Canada and the US.

-His poems have appeared in many journals internationally, including The Cincinnati Review, The Awl, Rattle, and Geist.
+His poems and critical writing have appeared in many journals, including American Poetry Review, Kenyon Review (online), The Cincinnati Review, The Awl, Rattle, Alaska Quarterly Review, and elsewhere.
 He was included in The Montreal Prize Global Poetry Anthology (2011 and 2013), Best Canadian Poetry (2008 and 2015), and Best of the Best Canadian Poetry (2017).
 He was co-winner of Malahat Review's 2017 Long Poem Prize.

 John's second book of poems, Hummingbird (Palimpsest Press, 2012) was nominated for the Raymond Souster Award.
 Judges' comments: "In John Wall Barger's Hummingbird, being alive sometimes seems like one flourish after another.
 But these are not mere embellishments or affectations.
 Barger has a truly innovative spirit and an eye for the unusual and unforgettable.
 These poems add up to a journey around the world, each step as intensely focused and daring as the one before.
 Prepare to have your senses exploded, your nerves tested, your love of high notes taken to breathtaking new spheres."